-- 7.3.1 Electronic ballots have equal weight and validity to other votes described in Roberts Rules of Order Newly Revised. - 7.3.2 When a motion is made by any member of the body, the motion may stipulate that the vote be conducted by electronic ballot.
-If a motion is already on the floor, any member of the body may move that this motion's vote be conducted by electronic ballot.
-This secondary motion is treated with the precedence of a motion to amend and requires Simple Majority consent in order to pass.
-If the secondary motion passes, an electronic ballot shall be opened for the primary motion. - 7.3.3 Motions which are already using electronic ballots may be amended during the next meeting.
-Note: a request to extend a ballot for more review time communicated as ballot comments is a request for a motion to amend at the next meeting. - 7.3.4 Any member of the body may request a secret ballot be held for a vote.
+- 7.3.1 Electronic ballots have equal weight and validity to other votes described in Roberts Rules of Order Newly Revised. - 7.3.2 Any member of the body may request an electronic ballot be held for a vote.
 This is treated as a motion to amend if made with a motion pending.
-Simple Majority consent is required to approve. - 7.3.5 All electronic ballots shall be open for a period no shorter than seven calendar days (not less than 152 hours). - 8 DMTF Management Initiatives.
+Simple Majority consent is required to approve. - 7.3.3 Any member of the body may request a secret ballot be held for a vote.
+This is treated as a motion to amend if made with a motion pending.
+Simple Majority consent is required to approve. - 7.3.4 All electronic ballots shall be open for a period no shorter than seven calendar days (not less than 152 hours). - 8 DMTF Management Initiatives.
 The DMTF may create Management Initiatives for purposes of consolidating messaging & promotion around technical or interoperability deliverables. - 8.1 A Management Initiative is a DMTF protected term applied to a set of specifications, documents and activities that address a specific resource domain (e.g. Server Management, Storage Management, Desktop Management, etc.) that meet the following conditions. - 8.1.1 It must have technical components: - 8.1.1.1.
 It must have a top-level specification that normatively defines the technical content of the Management Initiative.
 That specification must reference one or more Management Profiles and one or more WBEM Protocols or other specifications within the management domain. - 8.1.1.2.
 It must reference White Papers that describe the specifications and how they apply to the management domain. - 8.1.2 It must have messaging components: - 8.1.2.1.
 It must have requirements for messaging or technical evangelism to promote the Management Initiative for the mutual benefit of membership companies.
 This may include, but is not limited to, press releases, tech notes, presentations and coordination of events with the Marketing Committee.
-This may be as simple as a web page presence and press release or presentation and does not require a significant marketing effort. - 8.1.3 It should have compliance and/or interoperability components:
+This may be as simple as a web page presence and press release or presentation and does not require a significant marketing effort. - 8.1.3 It should have compliance and/or interoperability components: - 8.1.3.1.

-- 8.1.3.1.
 It may have requirements for compliance & interoperability.
 This may include, but is not limited to, any of the following: formation of DMTF Forums, plug-fests, development of compliance specifications and test suites.
 This may be as simple as plug-fests or compliance specifications and is not meant to imply DMTF enablement of this activity. - 8.2 The Technical Committee is responsible for approving that the technical aspects of the Management Initiatives as appropriate.
-The Marketing Committee is responsible for approving that the messaging components of the Management Initiative are appropriate.
+The Marketing Committee is responsible for approving that the messaging components of the Management Initiative are

+- appropriate.
 The Compliance and Interoperability Committee is responsible for ensuring that the compliance and/or interoperability components are appropriate. - 8.3 For a Management Initiative to be formed, the following steps must take place. - 8.3.1 A Management Initiative proposal must be prepared. - 8.3.2 The Technical Committee must approve the technical content of the proposal.
 It is assumed that the technical content, in form of DSP(s) and white paper(s), is already on the roadmap for the Technical Committee to approve - 8.3.3 The Marketing Committee must approve the marketing content of the proposal.
 It is assumed that the messaging content is already on the Marketing Committee roadmap - 8.3.4 The Compliance and Interoperability Committee must approve any compliance and interoperability content of the proposal.